‘Bold And The Beautiful’ Fans React To Liam Proposing To Hope

 — Bold & The Beautiful (@BandB_CBS) May 5, 2018

-It seems as if Liam’s proposal has ruffled a few nerves among fans who wanted him to at least have the decency to remain single for a while and not reel in another bride.
+It seems as if Liam’s proposal has ruffled a few feathers among fans who wanted him to at least have the decency to remain single for a while and not reel in another bride.
 The question remains if he will remain engaged to Hope when he finds out that Bill has played them for a fool once again.